FedeDP/libmodule/docs/src/modules.rst

 Like Module API, it has an easy, single-context API.
 Moreover, it has an equivalent multi-context API. |br|
 All these functions but modules_pre_start() return a :ref:`module_ret_code <module_ret_code>`. |br|

-Moreover, there is a single function that is common to every context (thus does not need ctx_name param). |br|
+Moreover, there are a bunch of functions that are common to every context (thus not needing ctx_name param). |br|

+.. _modules_pre_start:

+.. c:function:: modules_pre_start(void)

+  This function will be called by libmodule before doing anything else.
+  It can be useful to set some global state/read config that are needed to decide whether to start a module.
+  You only need to define this function and it will be automatically called by libmodule.

+.. c:function:: main(argc, argv)

+  Libmodule's provide its own main implementation.
+This means that, on simplest cases, you'll only have to write your modules and compile linking to libmodule.
+  Libmodule's main() is quite simple: it just runs modules_ctx_loop() on every registered context (in different pthreads for multiple contexts).
+  Note that this is a weak symbol, thus it is obviously overridable by users.

+  :param argc: number of cmdline arguments.
+  :param argv: cmdline arguments.
+  :type argc: :c:type:`int`
+  :type argv: :c:type:`char *[]`

 .. c:function:: modules_set_memalloc_hook(hook)